dberger2/project1.github.io/README.md

   levels(asteroiddata2$sentry_object) <- c('No','Yes')
 ```

-## 3.4 Adding first new variable - `damage est`
+## 3.4 Adding a categorical variable - `damage est`

 A number of the columns in the data frame give information on the
 estimated size of the asteroids returned in the API call.
 I was able to
 find some information which provided the level of damage an asteroid
-could do to Earth if it were to impact the planet based on its diameter
+could inflict on Earth if it were to impact the planet based on the
-in meters.
-The code below created a new categorical variable and applies
+asteroids `diameter in meters`.
+The code below created a new categorical
-the different damage classifications based on the diameter of the
+variable and applies the different damage classifications based on the
-asteroid in meters.
+estimated diameter of the asteroid in meters.

+The categories are as follows:

+-   `High Altitude Break-up`: Diameter &lt; `30` meters
+-   `Regional Event`: Diameter &lt; `300` meters
+-   `Large sub-global event`: Diameter &lt; `600` meters
+-   `Low Global Effect`: Diameter &lt; `1000` meters
+-   `Medium Global Effect`: Diameter &lt; `5000` meters
+-   `Large Global Effect`: Diameter &lt; `10000` meters
+-   `Extinction Event`: Diameter &gt; `10000` meters

 ``` r
 asteroiddata2 <- asteroiddata2 %>%